arislazaridis/user-management-app/README.md

-The technologies which used for the employee-app :
+The technologies which used for the user-management-app :

 1. Front-End : React and Css
 2. UI-View (excluding React JSX code) : Material UI , CSS Flexbox